-• In the approximately 1,700 full-time graduate students, nearly 1,200 receive financial aid awards.
-Fellowships, tuition scholarships, assistantships, and internships are awarded on the basis of merit and do not normally require an analysis of financial need.
-Application for fellowship or assistantship financial aid is a part of the admission application form.
-In some fields, funding from the University may be fully committed by March 15.
-Awarded financial aid is granted to full-time degree students with regular status who are in good academic standing.
+Of the approximately 1,800 full-time graduate students, nearly 1,600 receive financial aid awards.
+Fellowships, tuition scholarships, assistantships, and internships are awarded on the basis of merit.
+Application for fellowship or assistantship awards is a part of the admission application form.
+U.S. applicants are strongly encouraged to complete a FAFSA (Free Application for Federal Student Aid) form.
+Applicants should apply by February 1st in most programs to be considered for financial awards.
+In some fields, funding from the University may be fully committed by March 15 Awarded financial aid is granted to full-time degree students with regular status who are in good academic standing.
 The award is valid for the term designated.
 Information on fellowships and assistantships may be obtained from the department to which the student is applying.